musictheory/NilScript/README.md

 # NilScript

-NilScript is a superset of the JavaScript language inspired by the latest versions of Objective-C.  It features a fast, simple runtime without a dynamic messaging overhead.
+NilScript is a superset of the JavaScript language inspired by Objective-C.  It features a fast, simple runtime without a dynamic messaging overhead.

 NilScript is designed to ease the pain of syncing class interfaces (not necessarily implementations) between Objective-C projects and their web counterparts.

 In our case, we use it to sync [Tenuto](http://www.musictheory.net/buy/tenuto) with the [musictheory.net exercises](http://www.musictheory.net/exercises), and [Theory Lessons](http://musictheory.net/buy/lessons) with the [musictheory.net lessons](http://www.musictheory.net/lessons).

+NilScript was formerly known as oj.

 ### Installation